vivianakinyi/infoViz/README.md

 <div class="section1">
  <h3> Racial Diversity Breakdown </h3>
- <p>Moving on to racial diversity.
-This is self-reported data, the only data available to the public for most tech companies.
+ <p> Let's now explore the racial diversity.
 The US population is the benchmark for racial diversity.
 Which of these companies best represent the US population in racial diversity?
  </p>
 </div>